anandka/Learning/Kubernetes Revision.md

 - Taint Effect determines what happes to the pods which do not tolerate the taints.
   - Different type of taint effects are as below
       - **NoSchedule** : Pods are not scheduled if no tolerance
-      - **PreferNodSchedule** : Pods are prefered to not be scheduled but no gurantee
+      - **PreferNoSchedule** : Pods are prefered to not be scheduled but no gurantee
       - **NoExecute** : New pods wont be scheduled and existing pods will be deleted
     	  - NoExecute has additional field called `tolerationSeconds`
     	  - If above field is set then k8s waits for that time before any pods are deleted